Fractional chromatic number, maximum degree and girth: Conclusion

 It could be unsettling that restricting to maximal independent sets does not yield a strict improvement in the bound obtained with our method; indeed it is always possible to find an optimal fractional colouring using only maximal independent sets as colour classes, up to covering some vertices with weight more that~$1$.
 However, because we fix the realisation of the random independent set on a large part of the graph, we suffer from a deeper propagation of the constraints due to the maximality of the independent set.
 When working with a partial realisation of a maximal independent set, vertices at distance~$2$ from that realisation can be forbidden, hence the need to work with deeper patterns (we must always have the freedom to pick the root of the pattern in the independent set).

-Another unsettling observation comes from the fact that the optimised fugacity when working with the whole set of independent sets is~$\lambda \to 0$ as the degree~$d\to \infty$.
-This means that the independent set which receives the largest weight in our fractional colouring is the empty independent set, which seems rather wasteful.
+Another unsettling observation comes from the fact that the optimised fugacity when working with the whole set of independent sets is~$\lambda$ tending to~$0$ as the degree~$d$ tends to infinity.
+This means that the independent set that receives the largest weight in our fractional colouring is the empty independent set, which seems rather wasteful.
 This is however needed in order to assign a non negligible weight to the independent set that contains only the root (when we work with patterns of depth 1).
 Indeed, there is only one independent set that contains the root, while there are exponentially many independent sets that do not contain it.
-This is no longer the case when we restrict to maximal independent sets, which explains why the optimal value of the fugacity is a constant in that case.
+This is no longer the case when we restrict to maximal independent sets, which explains why the optimal value of the fugacity is a constant in this case.